wso2/docs-is/en/includes/guides/admin-portal/manage-your-console.md

     !!! note

-        When choosing tenant and organization permissions, selecting **View** or **Edit** for a given component gives access to several scopes pertaining to the functionality of the selected component.
-For example, if you select `Applications` and provide `View` permissions to it, the role will be assigned the following scopes.
+        When choosing tenant and organization permissions, selecting **View** or **Edit** for a given Console component gives the role access to several scopes pertaining to it.
+For example, if you select `Applications` and assign the `View` permission, the role will be assigned the following scopes.

         ![Scopes assigned for a given permission for a Conosle component]({{base_path}}/assets/img/guides/organization/console/console-role-permissions.png){: width="600" style="display: block; margin: 0 auto; border: 0.3px solid lightgrey;"}